Steny Hoyer: Maritime law

 Hoyer voted for the Abandoned Shipwrecks Act of 1987.
 The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
 President Ronald Reagan signed it into law on April 28, 1988.

 Legislation

 On February 28, 2014, Hoyer introduced the bill to amend the National Law Enforcement Museum Act to extend the termination date (H.R.
 4120; 113th Congress).
 The bill would extend until November 9, 2016, the authority of the National Law Enforcement Officers Memorial Fund, a nonprofit organization, to construct a museum on federal lands in the District of Columbia honoring law enforcement officers.

 Fundraising

-Hoyer is a prolific fundraiser for House Democrats.
-He has been the top giver to fellow party members in the House.
-In the 2008 election cycle, he contributed more than $1 million to the party and individual candidates as of July 14, 2008.
+Hoyer is a donor for House Democrats.
+He has donated large sums to fellow party members in the House.
+In the 2008 election cycle, he contributed more than $1 million to the party and individual candidates.